Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 MPC-SSS mechanisms combine the benefits of distributed computations and secret splitting.
 They allow multiple parties to jointly compute functions over inputs, distributing the secret (key) into shares.
 This setup enhances security by requiring a threshold of shares to perform actions, without revealing the original secret to any single party.

 It’s important to consider that MPC-SSS recovers private keys on the client side, constructing them both during generation and use, creating a narrow single point of failure.
-This could lead to a user’s private key being obtained by others, unbeknownst to them, resulting in custodianship risks sometimes disguised as decentralized solutions.
+This could lead to a user’s private key being obtained by others unbeknownst to them, resulting in custodianship risks sometimes disguised as decentralized solutions.

-One popular service using MPC-SSS is Privy, which embeds wallets that are hardware-secured, self-custodial, and managed via an isolated iframe that handles wallet operations.
+One popular service using MPC-SSS is Privy, which offers embedded wallets that are hardware-secured, self-custodial, and managed via an isolated iframe that handles wallet operations.
 Privy only stores private keys in-memory, minimizing exposure.
 This means that private keys are never exposed to either Privy or the integrating applications, making the solution fully non-custodial (although these keys are still re-constructed during usage and creation).

 Web3Auth V1 also uses MPC-SSS, although it also uses MPC-TSS for certain products (e.g. their core SDKs).
 Their implementation of MPC-SSS is typically characterized as a "shallow MPC", and it’s used in their plug-and-play SDKs.